jacobrs/HEAR/README.md

 HEAR uses SpriteKit to overlay the subtitles in the 3D rendered by ARKit.
 SpriteKit also allows text customization to make the text clearer and more legible on varying backgrounds.

 ### Demo
-Simple scenario where a someone might be lecturing.<br>
+A simple scenario showcasing our app in a classroom environment.<br><br>
 ![Demo Gif](https://github.com/jacobrs/HEAR/raw/master/demo.gif)

 ### Future Plans